Resin Driveway Cost

 What if you have a gravel driveway?

-This means that a previously gravelled driveway would need all of the gravel removed prior to the resin being laid as well, which would be another increase to your cost of a resin driveway installation.
+This means that a previously gravelled driveway would need all of the gravel removed prior to the resin being laid as well, which would be another increase to resin driveway installation costs.

 Choosing a more expensive stone may seem like a high cost in the beginning, but there are many pros to this in the long run.
 Opting for bigger stones enables more efficient water drainage to occur naturally, stopping water from pooling and thus reducing the occurrence of puddles.